-Here are three ways that discussing obstacles enhances your application:
+Here are three reasons discussing obstacles can elevate your application.

 First we have the “stop-putting-me-to-sleep” example: